nathj07/extractor/README.md

 In the future this library may be extended to cover other archive formats.
 If you wish to contribute an `Extract` fuction please do so as follows:
 - Make a fork
 - Create a new package for the extractor, e.g. rar and add the new `extractor.go`
-- Follow the signature of the existing `ExtractTarGz` function as this allows either this library, or a caller of the library, to define an interface for mocking in their own tests
+- Follow the signature of the existing `targz.Extract` function as this allows either this library, or a caller of the library, to define an interface for mocking in their own tests
 - submit a pull request

 It should be that all changes are non-breaking